-A data spill is the accidental or deliberate exposure of information into an uncontrolled or unauthorised environment, or to persons without a need-to-know.
-A data spill is sometimes referred to as information disclosure or a data leak.
+A data spill is the accidental or deliberate exposure of data into an uncontrolled or unauthorised environment, or to persons without a need-to-know.
+A data spill is sometimes referred to as data breach or a data leak.

 Data spills usually fall into one of two categories:

-- The transfer of information to a system which is not authorised to handle the information.
+- The transfer of data to a system which is not authorised to handle the data.
 Such a transfer may be performed via email or digital media.

-- The unauthorised disclosure of information on the internet, including via web forums, social media and other types of cloud-based storage.
+- The unauthorised disclosure of data on the internet, including via web forums, social media and other types of cloud-based storage.

 Data spills are considered cyber security incidents and should be reported to the Australian Cyber Security Centre (ACSC).